Shalvey

 Shalvey hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Shalvey's median age is 32 years, which is younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Sydney, Shalvey has a higher proportion of residents aged 5-14 (17.2%), but fewer residents aged 35-44 (11.0%).
-This concentration of 5-14 year-olds is well above the national average of 12.2%.
-Post-2021 Census data shows that the proportion of Shalvey's population aged 15 to 24 has grown from 15.1% to 16.1%, while the proportion aged 0 to 4 has declined from 7.8% to 7.0%.
-Demographic modeling suggests significant changes in Shalvey's age profile by 2041.
-The 65-74 cohort is projected to grow by 39%, adding 115 residents to reach a total of 413.
-Conversely, population declines are projected for the 0 to 4 and 35 to 44 cohorts.
+Compared to Greater Sydney, Shalvey has a higher percentage of residents aged 5-14 (16.7%) but fewer residents aged 35-44 (10.9%).
+According to post-2021 Census data, the 15 to 24 age group in Shalvey has grown from 15.1% to 16.4%, while the 0 to 4 cohort has declined from 7.8% to 7.0%.
+Demographic modeling indicates that Shalvey's age profile will change significantly by 2041, with the strongest projected growth in the 55 to 64 age group (28%), adding 109 residents to reach a total of 496.
+Conversely, population declines are projected for the 0 to 4 and 35 to 44 age groups.

 Frequently Asked Questions - Age